Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Exit criteria

--   You have two new collections added to your Cosmos DB instance, as seen in the Data Explorer.
+-   You have two new collections added to your Cosmos DB instance, as seen in the Data Explorer

 ### Task 3: Create a new Application Insights instance